Skip to main content

 Is it more work?

-Slightly — you're submitting four times instead of once.
+Slightly, you're submitting four times instead of once.
 But each submission is much simpler than an annual return.
-You're sending three numbers (turnover, expenses, other income), not a full breakdown.
+You're sending two figures (your total income and total expenses), not a full breakdown.
 If your records are up to date, it takes a couple of minutes per quarter.

-The Final Declaration at year-end is where the detail sits — much like the current Self Assessment return.
+The year-end tax return is where the detail sits, much like the current Self Assessment return.

 Do I still do Self Assessment?

-The annual Self Assessment return is replaced by the Final Declaration under MTD.
+The annual Self Assessment return is replaced by the year-end tax return under MTD.
 You don't file both.
-But the process is similar — the Final Declaration asks for the same information, just submitted through compatible software rather than the HMRC website.
+But the process is similar, the year-end tax return asks for the same information, just submitted through compatible software rather than the HMRC website.

 Can I use the same software for both?